IndigoNakamoto/Litecoin-OpenSource-Fund/data/projects/mweb_support_ltcsuite_funding_campaign/updates/update5.md

 ## Supporting the Future of Litecoin

-In parallel with the Newborn beta testing, the MWEB Support in the ltcsuite Funding Campaign is in full swing.
+In parallel with the Newborn beta testing, the MWEB Support in ltcsuite Funding Campaign is in full swing.
 Spearheaded by notable contributors such as Hector Chu and supported by the Litecoin Foundation, this campaign aims to fund the integration of MWEB into ltcsuite.
 This initiative paves the way for enhanced privacy and efficiency on the Litecoin network and serves as a reference implementation for MWEB light client support, benefiting third-party wallet developers.

 As part of our commitment to transparency and the success of this project, we are pleased to announce that Hector Chu has been paid 16 LTC for his invaluable contributions to the development.
-This payment reflects our appreciation for his efforts and the significant progress we are making towards integrating MWEB with ltcsuite.
+This payment reflects our appreciation for his efforts and our significant progress towards integrating MWEB with ltcsuite.

+We are excited to report that the development of MWEB for ltcsuite is functionally complete.
+All that remains is code review and then merge.
+We have engaged two third parties for review, one of whom is familiar with the ltcsuite codebase.
+Our goal is to complete this by the end of the month.

+## Expanding MWEB Support to Third-Party Wallets

+Our focus has shifted towards working with third-party wallets like Cakewallet to explore integration paths.
+This move to support third-party wallets signifies a new phase in our efforts to make MWEB accessible and usable across a broader spectrum of the Litecoin ecosystem.
+We are committed to ensuring the seamless integration of MWEB functionality into a wide range of wallets, further enhancing Litecoin's privacy and efficiency features.

 We encourage both financial donors and advocates to contribute to this campaign.
 Your support fuels cutting-edge technologies' ongoing development and implementation within the Litecoin ecosystem, ensuring its growth and relevance in the ever-evolving cryptocurrency landscape.